burningblack430/MicroPython-Firmware-Development/README.md

 # MicroPython Firmware Development
-A comprehensive MicroPython Firmware Development tutorial utilizing an ESP32 Development Board going step-by-step into the world of Python for MicroControllers.
+A comprehensive MicroPython Firmware Development tutorial utilizing an ESP32 Development Board going step-by-step into the world of Python for Microcontrollers.

 ## Lesson 1: MicroPython Firmware Development (Part 1: Goals)
 This tutorial will begin with the basic concepts of MicroPython Firmware Development.